RAD: Responsible Appliance Disposal

 Remove Greenhouse Gases

-The greenhouse gases from the foam are captured in a sealed system and approximately 95% of it is recovered, compressed and can be used as fuel.
+The greenhouse gases from the foam are captured in a sealed system.

-The remaining metals, degassed foam pellets, and plastics are separated for recycling.
+The remaining ferrous and non-ferrous metals and plastics are separated for recycling.

 The United States Environmental Protection Agency's (EPA) Responsible Appliance Disposal (RAD) Program partners with manufacturers to: